Natural Landscape & Open Spaces

 If you like getting up close and personal with a range of wildlife, Medway’s landscape can provide animal encounters of all sizes.

-From alpacas on the North Downs and grazing Highland cattle in the ancient woodland at Cobham Woods to birds of prey at Soaring High and a fascinating range of animals at one of Medway’s hidden gems, the Fenn Bell Zoo on the Hoo Peninsula.
+From grazing Highland cattle in the ancient woodland at Cobham Woods to birds of prey at Soaring High and a fascinating range of animals at one of Medway’s hidden gems, the Fenn Bell Zoo on the Hoo Peninsula.

 The River Medway threads together Strood, Rochester, Chatham, Gillingham and Rainham.
 The Hoo Peninsula also links Medway to the Thames Estuary.